openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 <div style="padding-bottom: 50px"></div>

-### Advantage and Disadvantage Are Only Applied BEFORE Explosions
+### Advantage & Disadvantage Are Only Applied BEFORE Explosions

 Advantage and Disadvantage only apply to your initial pool of dice for an action roll.
 They do not apply to subsequent rolls granted by exploding dice.